russmatney/blog/_posts/techsposure/2013-09-10-angular-jekyll-and-ng-repeat-headers.md

 AngularJS filtering in my happy little Jekyll blog.

-I've been thinking about it for a while, and googled it a few times.
+I've been thinking about it for a while, and I'd Googled it a few times.
-This time, I found the most amazing little [gist](https://gist.github.com/RainerAtSpirit/3076150).
+This time, I came across this [gist](https://gist.github.com/RainerAtSpirit/3076150).
-The simplifying key here is using Jekyll's [Liquid templating](http://liquidmarkup.org/) to build the array of objects you want to filter.
+The simplifying key here is using Jekyll's [Liquid templating](http://liquidmarkup.org/) to build the array of objects you want to filter out of the posts in `site.posts`.
 After that, it's all [angular filtering magic](http://docs.angularjs.org/api/ng.filter:filter).

 Angular filtering gives me full-text search of my blog, which will make it easy to find whatever resource or story I'm looking for in no time.
 The above gist also features a filter for some nice regex-powered highlighting.

+Let me know if you're trying to implement this,
+I'm happy to help you debug.

 ***

-While adding filtering to my blog, a design pattern came up that I'd seen a few months back: ng-repeats with headers.
+While adding filtering to my blog, a design pattern came up that I'd seen a few months back: headers inside ng-repeats.
 The problem is the same as in [this Stack Overflow thread](http://stackoverflow.com/questions/17652665/angularjs-hide-parent-element-if-children-loop-is-empty-filtered).
 Specifically, I had posts in four sections of the blog that I was filtering simultaneously, each with individual headers.